Department of Industrial and Physical Pharmacy Personnel - Lynne S. Taylor

 PhD, Pharmaceutical Technology, University of Bradford, UK, 1996

 Associate Principal Scientist, AstraZeneca R&D, Mölndal, Sweden, 1998-2003

 Research: Phase transformations, physical and chemical stability, water-solid interactions, amorphous systems and solid dispersions

 Our overall goal is to enhance drug delivery by optimizing and understanding the physicochemical properties of drugs and excipients.
-Of particular interest are amorphous solid dispersions which are used to improve the oral delivery of poorly water-soluble drugs, as well as pharmaceutical salts.
+Of particular interest are amorphous solid dispersions which are used to improve the oral delivery of poorly water-soluble drugs.
+We are also interested in the stability of pharmaceutical salts and the impact of excipients on product performance.
 For these types of solids, it is extremely important to understand drug-excipient interactions as well as the imapct of water on stability.
 We achieve an improved molecular level understanding of pharmaceutical materials and formulations through the use of high resolution analytical techniques.
 Some of the analytical techniques that we use are infrared, Raman, ultraviolet and fluorescence spectroscopy, X-ray powder diffraction and differential scanning calorimetry.

 Current Research Projects

 Clara E. Correa Soto (Visiting Scholar)

 Na Li (Post-Doctoral Research Associate with Dr. Lynne Taylor)